-Clinton enlists former foe Sanders in appeal for youth votes in presidential race
+Clinton enlists former foe Sanders in appeal for youth votes in U.S. presidential race

 PRAISING SANDERS

-Wednesday's event took place on a university campus, but it was not open to students without an invitation, according to attendees, many of whom were middle-aged and said they were members of local Democratic organizations or invited by the campaign.
+Clinton's event with Sanders took place on a university campus, but it was not open to students without an invitation, according to attendees, many of whom were middle-aged and said they were members of local Democratic organizations or invited by the campaign.

 Clinton praised Sanders, a U.S. senator from Vermont who was her opponent in the hard-fought struggle for the Democratic nomination earlier this year.